PMZ Special Advisor – Equality Advocate

 What do you do for PMZ?

-I have just joined the Board of Trustees.
-I have long been a supporter PMZ, having brought a group of talented people being supported by Devon and Cornwall Refugee Support, back in 2011.
-I saw the transformational effect of PMZ then and will be ever grateful for Teri, the music leader for the group who insisted I didn’t sit on the sidelines and gave me the confidence to sing.
+I have long been a supporter of Plymouth Music Zone, having brought a group of talented people being supported by Devon and Cornwall Refugee Support, back in 2011.
+I saw the transformational effect of PMZ then and will be ever grateful for Teri, the music leader for the group, who insisted I didn’t sit on the sidelines and gave me the confidence to sing.
 I have previously been a Trustee at Plymouth Music Zone too – which the pandemic rather disrupted.
 So, it’s great to be back to be supporting their incredibly inspiring work.

 Do you play any instruments?

 I have also had times of pure joy singing in harmony in choirs.
-I don’t have a strong voice for solos but sang alto in my school choir (Stoke Damerel HIgh School for Girls for those who are old enough to remember) and felt pure joy at the harmonies produced, especially at the annual carol service.
+I don’t have a strong voice for solos but sang alto in my school choir and loved singing in the annual carol service.
 We were once recorded for BBC Radio and transmitted on Christmas Day.
-More recently I have been part of a couple of choirs including the Barbican Community Choir and Voices at TRP.
+In more recent years I have been part of a couple of choirs including the Barbican Community Choir and Voices at TRP.

 What musical instrument would best describe you as a person?

 Mmmm.
 A good question.
 I asked this of some of my Co-op colleagues and they suggested a gamelan because it has a beautiful tone, has international influences and is a bit unusual.
 I thought that was very nice of them to suggest – so yes, I’ll take that.

 What has music done for you in your life?